Philippines riding out typhoon after virus slows evacuations

 The typhoon hit as the Philippines struggles to deal with coronavirus outbreaks, largely with a lockdown in Luzon that is to be eased this weekend, except in metropolitan Manila and two other high-risk areas.
 The rest of the country will be placed in less restrictive quarantine, and crucial businesses will partially reopen starting next week.

-The Philippines has reported more than 11,600 coronavirus infections, including 772 deaths, among the highest in Southeast Asia.
+The Philippines has reported nearly 12,000 coronavirus infections, including 790 deaths, among the highest in Southeast Asia.